The Gunpowder Plot

 Remember, remember, the fifth of November…

-Every year on the 5th of November, the skies above the UK are lit up with fireworks and across the country, communities build big bonfires, put a figure of a person on top of them and then burn them.
+Every year on the 5th of November, the skies above the UK are lit up with fireworks and across the country, communities build big bonfires, and sometimes put a figure of a person on top of them and then burn them.
 The British have done this every year since 1606, but why?

 The evening remembers a plot to blow up the Houses of Parliament, an event that – if it had been successful – would have been the country’s biggest terrorist incident.
-It would have wiped out the Royal Family, Members of Parliament, the senior judges of the English legal system, most of the Protestant nobility and senior church leaders, paralysing the country.
+It would have killed the Royal Family, Members of Parliament, the senior judges of the English legal system, most of the Protestant nobility and senior church leaders, paralysing the country.

 So what exactly happened?